Quick Exit

 A formal report can be made to Bow Valley College when sexual violence happens and there is a connection to the College.

 When a formal report is submitted, the College will take action and investigate.
 "Take action" means that the College will talk to other people involved with your permission.
-Click to view the flowchart and for more information about the investigation process.
+Click to view the flowchart and processto learn about what happens once a Formal Report is submitted.
+The Learner Conduct Officer is responsible for receiving and responding to formal complaints regarding the Sexual Violence Policy.
+Filing a formal report may trigger an on-campus investigation.

 Reports and identities are confidential.
 "Confidential" means that this information will only be told to people who need to know.